-You would have to say the main focus of the Hampton Downs Summer Classic weekend for VRNZ was the Eldee and the opportunity, with Bill Swallow being out here from the U.K., for him to ride the Eldee Velocette for the first time post the Junior Manx Classic race at the IOM TT last August.
+You would have to say the main focus of the Hampton Downs Summer Classic weekend for VRNZ was the Eldee and the opportunity, with Bill Swallow being out here from the U.K., for him to ride the Eldee Velocette for the first time post the Junior Manx Classic race at the IOM TT in August 2014.
 Some significant engine modifications have been done since then including the new cams (which Nick Thompson described in his journal of the event).
 They were given a careful going over and we were keen to relate back Bill’s new engine lap times this year to Chris Swallow’s lap timesheets last year with the old engine running on methanol which had been such a great success.
 Hampton Downs is a fast circuit so Chris’ quick times last year were the basis for encouraging us to consider competing in last year’s 250cc ‘Phil Read’ Classic TT trophy.
 The new Nick Thompson Eldee-2 engine of course is running on petrol which is altogether a more challenging prospect to tune as a small engine.

 That done Bill has never wavered in his compliments on the steering handling and stopping capability of the bike albeit that it is probably overweight from where it could be and should be.
 But engine-wise, nice, Bill was pleased about that.

 Our timesheet comparison is that Chris and I think there might of been three or four seconds difference in the fastest or average lap times between the two.
 So indications are we are on the right track.
 But once again at this fast circuit we have seen that there is what Nick calls “an iron claw” that grips the bike in terms of the falling just short of the power that we want it to have to fulfil its competitive potential at the Isle of Man Classic.
 The feedback we’ve had from the dyno;

 - The revs climb and good power comes in at about 5–5,500 rpm then

 - the power climbs up to 27-28 hp at 7–7,500 and then plateaus.